 Understanding impermanence is different than having faith in your heart, isn’t it?
-When you’re understanding impermanence, and permanence is the object, you’re trying to understand it.
-[With] faith, you’re trying to generate, you’re trying to become that.
-You’re not trying to become impermanence, because you already are; you’re trying to understand it.
+When you’re [trying to] understand impermanence, then permanence is the object, [and] you’re trying to understand it.
+[With] faith, you’re trying to generate, to become that.
+[With understanding], you’re not trying to become impermanence, because you already are; you’re trying to understand it.

 Similarly, with love and compassion, we’re trying to transform the mind into the experience of love, into the experience of compassion.
 At that time, love and compassion are not the objects of our meditation.
 Like before when I was explaining how we develop love, we might start the meditation out thinking about sentient beings, or thinking about happiness, so happiness might be at the beginning, the object we’re meditating on, and then how living beings lack happiness is the thing we’re trying to understand.
 That’s more object-oriented.

 When you’re doing, for example, meditation to understand the object, you might employ both stabilizing and analytic meditation to do that.
-Similarly when you’re trying to generate an experience of faith, and confidence, love and compassion, you might do both stabilizing and some analytic meditation in that session where you’re trying to transform your mind into the nature of compassion, or love, or faith.
+Similarly when you’re trying to generate an experience of faith and confidence in love and compassion, you might do both stabilizing and some analytic meditation in that session—you’re trying to transform your mind into the nature of compassion, or love, or faith.

 It’s very helpful to have a regular daily meditation practice.
 Sometimes people say, “Oh, I’ve been meditating for a long time but I don’t seem to make any progress.”
 Then if you say, “Well, when do you meditate?
-Tell me about your practice?”
-“Well, I meditate about ten minutes every day.
+Tell me about your practice.”
+“Well, I meditate about 10 minutes every day.
 Well, actually it’s not every day, you know.
-It’s kind of like, well, maybe three times a week I meditate for ten minutes and maybe on Saturday I do an hour or two or something like that.”
-But what happens, you see, is that there’s not a stable thing happening daily.
+It’s kind of like, well, maybe three times a week I meditate for 10 minutes and maybe on Saturday I do an hour or two or something like that.”
+What happens, you see, is that there’s not a stable thing happening daily.
 Even though somebody may go on a retreat once a year, if they don’t have a stable daily meditation practice it becomes difficult to maintain the depth that you go to when you were on retreat and to actually develop your understanding.
-I think stability and our meditation practice regularly is really important.
+I think stability and a regular meditation practice is really important.

 I think spiritual practice and eating are both ways that we take care of ourselves.
-Now, we shouldn’t just think eating and sleeping are ways to take care of ourselves.
-But doing our practice is how we care for ourselves too.
-Because there’s a big difference if you do your practice and if you don’t do your practice.
-I read a story once, where one woman was practicing meditation regularly and she had young kids, and then at one point she kind of stopped, and then her four-year-old or five-year-old said, “Mom, you should start meditating again—you were nicer.” [laughter] If a four-year-old can see the difference in their parents, you know that something’s happening.
+We shouldn’t just think eating and sleeping are ways to take care of ourselves.
+Doing our practice is how we care for ourselves too.
+There’s a big difference if you do your practice and if you don’t do your practice.
+I read a story once where one woman was practicing meditation regularly.
+She had young kids, and then at one point she kind of stopped, and then her four-year-old or five-year-old said, “Mom, you should start meditating again—you were nicer.” [laughter] If a four-year-old can see the difference in their parents, you know that something’s happening.
 We take care of ourselves in that way.
 It’s really a way of respecting ourselves and caring for ourselves.

 Some people ask: “How can I practice lying-down meditation?”
 Well, there is a story in the scriptures that there was one monk who really did much better when he practiced meditation lying down, and the Buddha with his clairvoyant powers saw that because that was in a previous life he had been a bullock, a buffalo, and had been lying down a lot.
 Because of familiarity with lying down on this life as a human being.